Here’s a game I play on the web.

 top / featured image credit cc licensed (BY-NC-ND) flickr photo by James C. O’Sullivan: http://flickr.com/photos/jameschristopherosullivan/5877854211

-The post "Playing the Web Walkback Game" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (http://cogdogblog.com/2015/02/web-walkback/) on February 12, 2015.
+The post "Playing the Web Walkback Game" was originally scraped from the bottom of the pickel barrel at CogDogBlog (https://cogdogblog.com/2015/02/web-walkback/) on February 12, 2015.